WTRC (AM): WJAK

 WTRC's self-reported histories commonly list its start date as November 18, 1931, when the station made its first broadcast in Elkhart.
-However, government records report that station actually began broadcasting nine years earlier.
+However, government records report that the station actually began broadcasting nine years earlier.

-On December 1, 1921 the U.S. Department of Commerce, which regulated radio at this time, adopted a regulation formally establishing a broadcasting station category, which set aside the wavelength of 360 meters (833 kHz) for entertainment broadcasts, and 485 meters (619 kHz) for market and weather reports.
+On December 1, 1921, the U.S. Department of Commerce, which regulated radio at this time, adopted a regulation formally establishing a broadcasting station category, which set aside the wavelength of 360 meters (833 kHz) for entertainment broadcasts, and 485 meters (619 kHz) for market and weather reports.
 On July 28, 1922, a broadcasting station license, with the call letters WJAK, was issued to the White Radio Laboratory (C. L. White) in Stockdale, Ohio, for operation on the 360 meter "entertainment" wavelength.
 The station's call letters were randomly assigned from a sequential roster of available call signs.

 In 1923 the station was briefly deleted, then relicensed to Reverend Clifford L. White of the Church of Christ in Greentown, Indiana, now on 1180 kHz.
 In early 1926 the station moved to 1531 Washington Street in Kokomo, Indiana, and was owned by J. A. Keutz, who was also the owner and publisher of the Kokomo Tribune.
 The debut Kokomo broadcast, of a local basketball game, was made on February 5, 1926.

+Following the establishment of the Federal Radio Commission (FRC), stations were initially issued a series of temporary authorizations starting on May 3, 1927.
+In addition, they were informed that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
+On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including WJAK, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
+However, the station successfully convinced the commission that it should remain licensed.

-On November 11, 1928, with the implementation of the recently formed Federal Radio Commission's General Order 40, WJAK was assigned to 1310 kHz with 50 watts, on a timesharing basis with WLBC in Muncie, Indiana.
-WJAK moved to Marion, Indiana in February 1929, after being sold to the Marion Broadcasting Company.
+On November 11, 1928, with the implementation of the FRC's General Order 40, WJAK was assigned to 1310 kHz with 50 watts, on a timesharing basis with WLBC in Muncie, Indiana.
+WJAK moved to Marion, Indiana, in February 1929, after being sold to the Marion Broadcasting Company.

 In 1931 the station's license was assigned to The Truth Publishing Company, Inc., co-owned with The Elkhart Truth newspaper, and the station moved to Elkhart, Indiana, where it has remained to this day.
 The debut broadcast at the new location, still as WJAK, was made on November 18, 1931, from the top of the Hotel Elkhart.